Get insider access

 3. Best Value Countertop Microwave With Extra Features

-The Breville the Smooth Wave is an expensive microwave, and as we've mentioned, it won't cook your food more evenly than another microwave.
+The Breville the Smooth Wave is an expensive microwave, and as we've mentioned, it won't heat your food more evenly than another microwave.
 It's fast, but not faster than the significantly cheaper Toshiba EM131A5C-BS.
-What you get for the higher price are some small touches that make it easier and more pleasant to use: the soft-close door feature noticeably dampens the sound of the door closing.
-The LED screen displays more information about what program you're using than the usual narrow microwave display, and the dials eliminate the need to press the same button repeatedly to select a program.
+What you get for the extra money are some small touches that make it easier and more pleasant to use: the soft-close door feature noticeably dampens the sound of the door closing.
+The LED screen displays more information about what program you're using than the usual numeric display, and the dials eliminate the need to press the same button repeatedly to select a program.

-You can mute the controls, change the volume, and select between two different types of chimes: regular beeping and lower-pitched tones.
-The light inside the cooking chamber makes it very easy to see into, and you can switch off the turntable rotation, which isn't a given for countertop microwaves.
+You can mute the controls, change the chime volume, and select between two different types of chimes: regular beeping and lower-pitched tones.
+The light inside the cooking chamber makes it even easier to see inside of when compared to the Toshiba, and you can switch off the turntable rotation when heating food in large dishes, which isn't a given for countertop microwaves.
 It has a steam sensor that works with its 'Defrost' and 'Reheat' modes, as well as the usual quick-start and 'Popcorn' programs.
 There's a column of quick-start buttons hidden behind the door, including a programmable 'Favorite' button.
 Since microwaves perform very similarly overall, it's a good option if you're craving a more luxurious user experience.

 See our review